 House Steward, Mottisfont

 Favourite pest commonly found in historic properties?
-The giant grey silverfish – it’s new and it’s exciting.
+The Golden Spider Beetle.
+I know it’s a pest but it’s so beautiful.

 Favourite book?
 Pride and Prejudice by Jane Austen – I probably read it on an annual basis.

 Favourite object at Mottisfont?
 This is very difficult – I love the entire Derek Hill Collection but I suppose if I could take one home it would either be Composition, Abstract Squares by Ben Nicholson or House by Alfred Wallis.
 Art collection aside, I love the Bedfont tray in the Study – both for the beauty of the object and for what it stood for.

 Favourite tipple?
 Tea or G&T – depending on the time and place.